jspada200/dna/src/manager/README.md

-# Django Docker + uv + Docker Compose Project
+# Manager Service

-This project is a production-ready Django application using Docker, uv for Python package management, and docker-compose for orchestration.
+This service is responsible for managing the overall workflow of the Dailies Notes Assistant (DNA) system.
+This includes spawning workers, managing the lifecycle of dailies sessions, and storing our dailies artifacts.

 ## Features
 - Django (latest stable)